 The private college, funded 100 percent by Xavier Niel, is a computer programming university.
 The goal is to train students in coding and computer engineering and send them out into the workplace as trained, qualified computer specialists.

 It is a tuition-free school.
-Free dorm rooms are offered to students, and the cafeteria serves quality meals at reduced rates so no student should ever need to go hungry.
+Free dorm rooms are offered to students, and the cafeteria serves quality meals at affordable rates so no student should ever need to go hungry.

 No previous degrees are required for acceptance.
 No degrees are awarded after graduation.
-The 42 university system is well known for promoting advanced knowledge and developing skilled computer programmers and novel thinkers.
+42 is well known for promoting advanced knowledge and developing skilled computer programmers and novel thinkers.
 Obtaining a degree from 42 isn’t necessary to quality for high-paying jobs.

 Social Disconnect in Education